wanglin2/mind-map-docs/src/en/start/question.md

 > One possible reason is:
 >
 > If the current focus is not in an obvious input box and the event target (e.target) of the key event is not 'body', it is possible that an element has a tabIndex attribute that captures the focus state.

+## 12.When the parent container of the mind map container has a scrollbar, exporting images may result in incomplete display of nodes

+resolvent:

+1. Call the mindMap.getElRectInfo() method every time the scroll bar scrolls;

+2. Before calling the exported method, first call the mindMap.getElRectInfo() method;